dill-lab/dill-lab.github.io/_pages/opportunities.md

 #### PhD Applicants

 We recruit PhDs only through the formal PhD application at USC.
-We will announce open slots, if any, only in late Fall 2024.
+We will announce open slots, if any, only in late Fall.
 There is very little chance Swabha will respond to any email about PhD recruitment, sorry!

 <!-- We carefully consider every single PhD application we receive. -->
 <!-- However, if you do email Swabha, drop in a few lines about your past research, and why you're interested in working with the DILL Lab. -->